Excuse Note Policy

-Student Health utilizes a "No Note" policy.
+Student Health Services utilizes a "No Note" policy.
 We do not issue medical excuse notes for academic deficiencies.
-In the event of illness of injury that is expected to result in significant academic disruption, the student is advised to contact his or her professor(s) as soon as possible to notify them of the anticipated delinquency.
+In the event of illness or injury that is expected to result in significant academic disruption, the student is advised to contact their professor(s) as soon as possible to notify them of the anticipated delinquency.
 Whether the disruption is a missed test, late assignment, or absence from class, early notification of the professor is very important.

 Why we do this

-First and foremost is the highly regarded Honor System at Rice.
+First and foremost, is the highly regarded Honor System at Rice.
 Feigning illness is a form of cheating.
-An ill student is the only one to be able to determine if they are too ill to fulfill expected academic responsibilities.
+An ill student is the only one to determine if they are too ill to fulfill expected academic responsibilities.
 The student must honestly decide whether or not they can do their work and take responsibility for this.